Connect Your Home to Your Outside Space with a Garden Room

 However, there are a number of options available to make this space more usable.
 These range from swapping the glass/polycarbonate roof to an insulated tiled roof to help maintain a consistent temperature; to swapping the structure for a more permanent structure that can be put to full use throughout the year.

 Additionally; many clients are now asking for a garden room to be added to their house when they have no existing structure there in the first place.
 They love the idea of having a room that they can relax in and enjoy the garden views from whatever time of year; making the most of the summer or winter sunshine but with it still being part of their house rather than separate.

 Whichever route you are considering, replacing a conservatory with a permanent structure that can be used all year round will not only add value to your home but will make it more attractive to sellers should you decide to move later down the line.

 Here are some examples of Garden Rooms we have worked on for previous clients:

 Garden Room – Milton Keynes Our client wanted a garden room which could be used all year round without costing a fortune in heating bills.
 Therefore, we produced a light airy room that connected with the garden and the rest of the house.
 We also advised on the reshaping of the garden and rebuilding of a garden wall to create an adjacent outdoor sunspace.
 They were very happy with the finished outcome and said “The project was delivered on time to a high spec.
 Building Tectonics engaged with us throughout the process ensuring that any changes were managed and we would highly recommend them”.

-Do you have an existing conservatory or outbuilding that you would like to make better use of and to connect it with the garden for all-round year use?
+Do you have an existing conservatory or outbuilding that you would like to make better use of and connect with the garden for all-around year use?
 Or would you simply like some ideas for how a new garden room structure could be added to the back of your house?
 Please do get in touch to see how Building Tectonics can help you.